rajanadar/VaultSharp/README.md

 var certificate = new X509Certificate2(your-p12-bytes, your-pass);

 IAuthMethodInfo authMethod = new CertAuthMethodInfo(certificate);

+// Optionally, you can also provide a Certificate Role Name during Auth.
+// IAuthMethodInfo authMethod = new CertAuthMethodInfo(certificate, certificateRoleName);

 var vaultClientSettings = new VaultClientSettings("https://MY_VAULT_SERVER:8200", authMethod);

 IVaultClient vaultClient = new VaultClient(vaultClientSettings);